CMCD1996/Portfolio/academia.md

 driveId: 1rW4om3FqDZl6quL-0PVW-l-c71CBFPBF/preview
 ---

-This page explains some of the projects I completed during my undergraduate degree.
+I completed a range of assignments and research projects during University.
+This pages explains major projects and access to my assignments.

 Please click any of the graphics to review project material and reports.

 ## **Finance (Honours) Dissertation: Direct Hedge Portfolio Excess Return Maximisation using Deep Neural Networks**

-My dissertation explores feasibility and economic significance of maximising excess returns of monthly long short equity hedge portfolios using deep neural networks and a range of financial-related objective functions.
-Portfolios are constructed from global assets extracted from [CRSP](https://crsp.org) and [Compustat](https://www.spglobal.com/marketintelligence/en/?product=compustat-research-insight) by S&P Global.
-Long-short zero-cost investment strategies between top and bottom terciles inform hedge portfolios.
+I explored variations in the optimisation functions used maximise excess returns of long-short hedge portfolio trading strategies.
+The purpose was investigate if objective functions considering both risk and return characteristics would outperform standard methods.
+Traditional optimisation methods seek to minimise the difference between realised observations & outcomes predicted by a model.

+[Jensen et al. (2021)](https://github.com/bkelly-lab/ReplicationCrisis) published a factor portfolio dataset sorted into terciles from [CRSP](https://crsp.org) and [Compustat](https://www.spglobal.com/marketintelligence/en/?product=compustat-research-insight) by S&P Global databases.
+I leverage this dataset, forming Long-short portfolios between the top and bottom terciles assuming a zero-cost investment strategy.

-[Jensen et al. (2021)](https://github.com/bkelly-lab/ReplicationCrisis) enable analysis by proving a factor portfolio dataset.
-Both mathematics, and technical implementation of model architecture, are sound.
+Both the mathematical formulation and computational implementation of model architecture, are sound.
-Dataset limitations and lack of computing resources render outcomes inclusive at times of analysis.
+However, data limitations and lack of computing resources rendered outcomes inclusive at the time of analysis.

 [![Project Outline](/assets/images/finance-honours.png)]({{ site.url }}/downloads/cmcd398-research-essay.pdf)